Computer Application in Accounting

 - Programmers are the people who write programmes to implement the data processing system design.

 - Operators are the people who participate in operating computers.
 People who respond to the procedures instituted for executing computer programmes are also a part of live-ware.

-- Procedures:-The process capability a sequence of operations in a positive order or manner to achieve preferred results.
+The processing capability is a sequence of operations in a positive order or manner to achieve preferred results.
 There are three sorts of processes that constitute part of the computer system: hardware-oriented, software-oriented and internal procedure.
-Hardware–oriented system furnish small print about components and their approach of operation.
+Hardware–oriented systems furnish small print about components and their approach of operation.
 The software-oriented method gives a set of directions required for the usage of the software program of the computer system.
 The internal procedure is instituted to make certain clean drift of statistics to computer systems by sequencing the operation of every sub-system of a basic computer system.

-- Data:-These are facts and may consist of numbers, text, etc. These are gathered and entered into a computer system.
+These are facts and may consist of numbers, text, etc. These are gathered and entered into a computer application in the accounting system.
 The computer system in turn stores retrieves, classifies, organises and synthesises the data to produce information according to a pre-determined set of instructions.
-The data is, therefore, processed and organised to create information that is relevant and can be used for decisionmaking.
+The data is, therefore, processed and organised to create information that is relevant and can be used for decision-making.

-- Connectivity:-It is being acknowledged as a sixth element of the computer system.
-How a particular computer system is connected to others say through telephone lines, microwave transmission, satellite link, etc. is the element of connectivity.
+It is being acknowledged as a sixth element of the computer system.
+How a particular computer system is connected to others say through telephone lines, microwave transmission, satellite links, etc. is the element of connectivity.

 Capabilities of Computer System

 A computer system possesses some characteristics, which, in comparison to human beings, turn out to be its capabilities.
 These are as follows ;